 U.S. Patents, Historically…

-In 1836 John Ruggles of Thomaston, Maine, patented his invention of a system to assist locomotives in climbing steep grades.
+The first U.S. patent was granted in 1790 for a method of producing potash.
+When the patent office burned to the ground in 1836, all patent records were lost, and records of only about 2000 of the almost 10,000 patents granted before then have been recovered.
+In 1836, the new patent office granted Patent No. 0000001 to John Ruggles of Thomaston, Maine, for his system to assist locomotives in climbing steep grades.
 Thirty years later, during the 1860s, using technology based on, and perhaps derived directly from the Ruggles patent, the Mt.
 Washington Cog Railway was built to transport passengers and equipment to the summit of Mt.
 Washington in New Hampshire.
 Today, the Mt.
 Washington Railway is still in daily use.

 U.S. Patent Law, Essentially…

 Today, a patent is a covenant between a government, representing the public interest, and the inventor of a novel and useful technology (the “invention”) by which, in return for publicly disclosing (“teaching”) the details of the invention, the inventor is granted exclusive property rights in the invention and its use for a specified period of time.